awvwgk/foopss/pages/index.rst

 - class polymorphic cannot be pointed to by a C-pointer
 - use thin wrapper type around Fortran objects

-  - metadata can be attacted to the wrapper
+  - metadata can be attached to the wrapper
   - can store class polymorphic objects and preserve their state
   - allocation status of components is available